doraemonkeys/WindSend-Relay/README.md

 WindSend-Relay is a Go implementation of the [WindSend](https://github.com/doraemonkeys/WindSend) Relay server.
+WindSend uses TLS certificates for authentication and encrypts the relay traffic, ensuring data security even when using third-party relay servers.